Associate Dean (Graduate Studies)

 Areas of Interest

-Intellectual property, biotechnology, information technology, property, commercial practices, international trade law.
+Intellectual property, biotechnology, property, commercial practices, comparative law, international trade law.